10 Tips to reduce brush marks

 So, you're about to transform your favourite dressing table by painting over the dark wooden finish?
 But you're starting to get anxious about your abilities?

-It doesn't matter if you want a distressed or aged look, or a smooth modern finish, you still want it to look professional don't you?
+It doesn't matter if you want a distressed or aged look, or a smooth modern finish, you still want it to look professional, don't you?

 Of course you do!

-Most of that comes down to simply reducing brush marks -- yes it can be that easy!
+Most of that comes down to simply reducing brush marks — yes, it can be that easy!

 Here are 10 tips to reduce brush marks when painting furniture:

-10. Lightly sand between each dry coat, rubbing the sandpaper in the direction of the grain.
-Remove all sanding dust before repainting.
+10. Lightly sand between each dry coat, always sanding with the grain.
+Wipe away all sanding dust before applying the next coat.